Fredrick0K/Volt/content/SGE/odoo/models, views n actions.md

 This is Libro:
 ![[Pasted image 20251114152800.png]]

-Now if ya wanna create a Report, called Informe, and as we already coded the [[Code|QWEB]] view of Libro, lets dive into it.
+Now if ya wanna create a Report, called Informe, and as we already coded the [[QWEB]] view of Libro, lets dive into it.
 We create an External Identifier (Identificador Externo)

 ![[Pasted image 20251114152935.png]]
 With this it will be done, we copied the ID of the QWEB view of Libro.
 So everything is setted up now.